Skip to Main Content

 ACADEMIC DISHONESTY POLICY

 Academic dishonesty is a Serious or Grave offense at CNG because it represents a form of stealing with resulting ethical and moral implications.
 With Integrity and Responsibility designated as Core Values at CNG, we strive as a school to conduct ourselves with integrity and to model the CNG Core Values to prepare students for school, university, and workplace life.
-We are committed to teach developmentally appropriate research skills as well as work with students on integrity and responsibility as related to school (and life) experience.
+We are committed to teaching developmentally appropriate research skills as well as working with students on integrity and responsibility as related to school (and life) experience.

 Records – In all cases, the offense will be recorded in the student’s disciplinary file in Skyward and for students at the High School, cases will be reported to colleges/universities if required by the institutions as part of their standard admission process.